 Making Caesar Salad Dressing

-- Add the egg yolk, dijon mustard, lemon juice, Worchestershire sauce, Anchovy filets, garlic, and ⅓ cup of vegetable oil to a container that is approximately the width of the head of your immersion blender.1 large egg yolk, 2 tablespoons lemon juice, 5 to 6 anchovy fillets, garlic, 1 teaspoon dijon mustard, 1 teaspoon Worchestershire sauce, 2 tablespoons parmigiano reggiano, ⅓ cup vegetable oil
+- Add the egg yolk, dijon mustard, lemon juice, Worchestershire sauce, Anchovy filets, garlic, and ⅓ cup of vegetable oil to a container that is approximately the width of the head of your immersion blender.1 large egg yolk, 2 tablespoons lemon juice, 5 to 6 anchovy fillets, garlic, 1 teaspoon dijon mustard, 1 teaspoon Worcestershire sauce, 2 tablespoons parmigiano-reggiano cheese, ⅓ cup vegetable oil

 Assembling the Ceasar Salad